Junior Amateur Match Play (Boys 16-18)

 - Florida Resident

-- 16-18 years of age as of the last day of the Championship
+- Male must be between 16-18 years of age as of the last day of the tournament.
+No players are allowed to play outside of their age division.

 - Entrant is not required to be a member of the FSGA